And some recent activities…

 May 17: Airing of my televised interview with Dr. Alex Wellerstein, a historian of science who specializes in the history of nuclear weapons and nuclear secrecy.
 Wellerstein discusses his blog (Restricted Data) and his innovative tools such as NUKEMAP.
 Part of ‘Leaving the Nuclear Age’ television series from MNN in New York; the Director is Gloria Messer

 April 17: Airing of my televised interview with Dr. Robert Jervis, Adlai E. Stevenson Professor of International Affairs at Columbia University.
-He makes the case for nuclear deterrence and discusses contemporary challenges connected to non-proliferation.
+He discusses contemporary challenges connected to non-proliferation.
 Part of ‘Leaving the Nuclear Age’ television series from MNN in New York; the Director is Gloria Messer.

 April 17: This televised interview with Dr. John Burroughs of the Lawyers Committee on Nuclear Policy was considered for a national prize.
 He gives a compelling overview of various legal avenues for disarmament and non-proliferation.
 Part of ‘Leaving the Nuclear Age’ television series from MNN in New York; the Director is Gloria Messer.